RedHatSatellite/sat6_scripts/README.md

 This should be run periodically to clean out old/unused content view data from the mongo database and improve the responsiveness of the Satellite server.
-Any orphaned versions older than the last in-use version are purged (orphans between in-use versions will NOT be purged).
+Any orphaned versions older than the last in-use version are purged (orphans between in-use versions will NOT be purged, unless the cleanall (-c) option is used).
 There is a keep (-k) option that allows a specific number of versions older than the last in-use to be kept as well, allowing for possible rollback of versions.

 Content views to clean can be defined by either:
   - Specific content views defined in the main config file